Best Lightweight Hiking Shoes: Our Top 11 Picks

 Best Traction and Grip

-The Terrex aren’t quite as supportive or robust as hiking shoes like the La Sportiva Spire or Salomon X Ultra 3, but they’re the best hiking sneakers out there for any hiker who prioritizes weight savings, nimbleness, and performance above all else.
+The Terrex aren’t as supportive or robust as hiking shoes like the La Sportiva Spire or Salomon X Ultra 4, but they’re among the best hiking sneakers out there for any hiker who prioritizes weight savings, nimbleness, and performance.

 Key Features